 You may have prior learning which could make it possible for you to join a degree in the final year, rather than in the first year.
 Often your experience through industry, or achievement of other qualifications, can count towards your degree – making it possible to graduate after just one year.
 Find out more here.

 Our Access to Higher Education Diploma is also available to students who would benefit from honing their study skills or gaining enough experience to apply for a university level course.
 You should not assume that university-level courses are not for you.
 Get in touch with us to explore your options!

 As a student at Farnborough you will be studying on a quiet campus with small class sizes, and if you studied at college here you will already know several of the teachers and classrooms too.

 Some of our degrees are taught with part-time attendance, while our professional courses are taught in the evenings.
 Some of our courses are also tailored to fit around your work commitments too, be sure to ask us about how your work, family and study commitments can be balanced.

 Thanks to our onsite nursery, Bookworms, you can have your children cared for close by while you study.
 Ofsted confirmed the Good standard of the nursery in 2015, which has a baby unit, toddler room, preschool room and outdoor play area.

-Those people aged 16 and over who are, or want to be, in full-time employment.
+Apprenticeships are suitable to those aged 16 and over, who are or want to be in full-time employment.
 You will gain skills and qualifications through training whilst working.

 You get a job with an employer, start work with them and earn as you learn!
 They will support you in developing the skills you need to gain your qualification.